rant-lang/rant/README.md

 📚 **Rant Standard Library** <br/>
 A comprehensive standard library provides the tools needed to quickly iterate on your ideas.

+🛠 **Use integrated or standalone** <br/>
+Whether you want to integrate Rant directly into a product or use it as a standalone tool to assist with writing, Rant has a place in any part of your workflow.

 ## Getting started